atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

   thereof, if the evacuation is blocked.
 The evacuator should ensure that an appropriate number of events is emitted. `event.involvedObject` should be set to the current Evacuation.

-The end of the evacuation is communicated by the pod deletion (evict or delete call) or by setting `.status.activeEvacuatorCompleted=true`.
+The end of the evacuation is communicated by pod termination (usually by an evict or delete call) and reaching the terminal phase (`Succeeded` or `Failed`).
+It can also withdraw from the evacuation process by setting `.status.activeEvacuatorCompleted=true`.

-The evacuator should prefer the eviction API call for the pod deletion to respect the PDBs, unless the evacuation process is incompatible with the PDBs and the application has already been disrupted (either by the evacuator or by external forces).
+The evacuator should prefer the eviction API call for the pod deletion/termination to respect the PDBs, unless the evacuation process is incompatible with the PDBs and the application has already been disrupted (either by the evacuator or by external forces).
 Or the evacuator has a better insight into the application availability than the PDB.
 In these cases, it is possible to skip the eviction call and use the delete call directly.

 Also, the evacuator should not block the evacuation by updating the `.status.evacuationProgressTimestamp` when no work is being done on the evacuation.
 This should